-Futu Securities International, an online brokerage company backed by Tencent Holdings Ltd. (HKEX: 0700), filed today for a $300 million initial public offering with the U.S. Securities and Exchange Commission under the symbol "FHL."
+Futu Securities International, an online brokerage company backed by Tencent Holdings Ltd. (HKEX: 0700), has filed today for a $300 million initial public offering with the U.S. Securities and Exchange Commission under the symbol "FHL".

-In addition, most of new listings on the Hong Kong market have suffered big losses over the past several months, which partially drove management to pick New York as the preferred choice.
+In addition, most of new listings in the Hong Kong market have suffered big losses over the past months, which partially drove the management to pick New York as the preferred choice.
 Tencent-backed Meituan Dianping (HKEX: 3690) listed in Hong Kong in September, but has lost more than 33 percent of its market value over the past three months.
 Shares of Xiaomi Corp.
-(HKEX: 1810) have dropped more than 25 percent since its IPO.
+(HKEX: 1810) dropped more than 25 percent since its IPO.

 Founded in 2012 in Hong Kong, Futu aims to provide online stock trading services with low fees and live feeds.
 Unlike other platforms, Futu allows mainland Chinese investors to trade stocks in Hong Kong and the United States.
 It is reported that Futu Securities was among the top five brokerage companies in Hong Kong with more than 80 percent of users from mainland China.

-The company said that as of Sept.
-30 it had an attractive and rapidly growing user base of 5.3 million, over 457,000 registered clients, and for the six months ended June 30, Futu brokered $61.1 billion in client trades, underlying a brokerage revenue base that ranked fourth among Hong Kong online retail brokers, according to Oliver Wyman.
+The company said as of September 30, 2018, it had an attractive and rapidly growing user base of 5.3 million, over 457,000 registered clients, and for the six months ended June 30, Futu brokered $61.1 billion in client trades, underlying a brokerage revenue base which ranked fourth among Hong Kong online retail brokers according to Oliver Wyman.

-Futu, through its digital platform, Futu NiuNiu, focuses on attracting new investors and young millennials who are curious about buying stocks.
-Its client base is on average 34 years old, and approximately 45 percent of them work in the iinternet, information technology, or financial services industries.
+Futu, through its digital platform, Futu NiuNiu, is luring stock-market newbies and young millennials who are curious about buying stocks.
+Its client base is on average 34 years old and approximately 45 percent of them work in internet, information technology or financial services industries.

-As well as a main investor of Futu, Tencent is also a key supporter of the company.
-Leaf Hua Li, founder and chief executive officer of Futu was Tencent's eighteenth employee.
-He joined Tencent in 2000 and was an early and key research and development participant in Tencent QQ and the founder of Tencent Video.
-Futu's chief technology officer, PPchen Weihua Chen, was also from Tencent.
-He was the former head of Tencent QQ’s back-end services and led multiple system restructuring projects of Tencent QQ with hundreds of millions of simultaneous online users, according to the prospectus.
+Tencent is not only one of the main investor of Futu, but a key supporter of the company.
+Leaf Hua Li, founder and chief executive officer of Futu was Tencent's 18th employee.
+He joined Tencent in 2000 and was an early and key research and development participant of Tencent QQ and the founder of Tencent Video.
+Futu's chief technology officer, Ppchen Weihua Chen, was also from Tecent.
+He was the former head of Tencent QQ’s back-end services and led multiple system restructuring projects of Tencent QQ with hundreds of millions of simultaneous online users.